Kagimbz/Wikimedia-data-consumer/README.md

 * Data Persistence: Consumed Wikimedia data is efficiently persisted into a database by the consumer microservice, ensuring data durability and reliability.

-* Real-Time Processing: Leveraging Kafka's event streaming capabilities, the producer microservice processes incoming data in real-time.
+* Real-Time Processing: Leveraging Kafka's event streaming capabilities, the microservices process incoming data in real-time.

 * Scalability: The microservices architecture allows for horizontal scaling of individual components to handle increasing data volumes and processing requirements.